The Battle of Mons

 The bridges at Nimy were defended by the 4th Royal Fusiliers, the forward company being under Captain Ashburner.
 The battalion's section of two machine guns were under Lieutenant Maurice Dease.
 As the German attacks increased, all men of his section were killed or wounded and he took over a gun himself.
 He was wounded five times, and eventually taken to a medical dressing station where he succumbed.
 Private Sidney Godley took over a gun and kept it firing.
 He covered the withdrawal despite being wounded, and eventually dismantled and threw the gun into the canal just as he was taken prisoner.
 Both men were awarded the Victoria Cross.
 Godley died shortly after the Second War; Dease lies in St Symphorien cemetery outside Mons, along with many men and officers of his battalion.

 The total British casualties amounted to just over 1,600 of all ranks, killed, wounded and missing, during the Battle of Mons.
 Practically half of these were from just two battalions (400 of the 4th Middlesex and 300 of the 2nd Royal Irish, both of the 8th Brigade in the canal salient).
-German losses are believed to have been in excess of 5,000.
+German losses are said by official British sources to have been in excess of 5,000 but this figure is disputed.